moea/playground/pages/_posts/2025-04-08-occurrence.md

 This is pretty intuitive, if you look at the variable placements.
-We need to refine both subexpressions, and `EnvA_True` is the `Env` input to the second `refine`, the `true` output out which we unify with the final `TrueEnv`.
+We need to refine both subexpressions, and `EnvA_True` is the `Env` input to the second `refine`, the `true` output of which we unify with the final `TrueEnv`.
 We calculate `FalseEnv` with an `OR` across the the types in the `false` environments for both subexpressions, as either of them could be false.
 Finally: